xapijs/xapi/src/README.md

 This method returns a `Promise` resolving with the stored document if successful.

-### deleteActivityState
+### deleteState

-Deletes an activity state document by the agent, activity identifier and the activity state identifier.
+Deletes a state document by the agent, activity identifier and the state identifier.

 #### Example